Vshan/haskgui/README.md

 # haskgui
-Building a graphical user interface with the haskell programming language
+Building a graphical user interface with the haskell programming language with gtk2hs